getsentry/sentry.engineering/data/blog/shipping-features-without-writing-code.md

 The fact that I could go from zero C# knowledge to a working implementation with minimal effort is pretty compelling.
 It's not magic, and it still requires review and testing, but it's a genuine productivity boost for the right use cases.

-_Here’s the PR if you are curious: https://github.com/getsentry/sentry/pull/93304_
+_Here's the PR if you are curious: https://github.com/getsentry/sentry/pull/93304_